#

 _pipeline = new MediaBlocksPipeline();

-We are working with a live stream and must set the live
+When working with live media streams, it's important to set the live

 parameter to true